 The approach to measurement

-There are more than 40 types of reports you can create in Rex – that’s a whole heap of data at your fingertips.
-For the purposes of a report to help run your weekly one-on-ones, our favourite is the KPI report.
+There are more than 40 types of reports you can create in Rex - that’s a whole heap of data at your fingertips.
+For the purposes of a report to help run your weekly one-on-ones, our favourite is the KPI reports.
+This will show: